Moussa-M/swift-json-formatter/README.md

 - **Smart Selection**:
   - Format selected JSON text
   - Format entire file when no text is selected
+- **Mixed Content Support**:
+  - Automatically detects and formats JSON sections in logs or other text
+  - Preserves non-JSON content
+  - Handles multiple JSON sections in the same document
 - **Clear Error Messages**: Helpful error messages when JSON is invalid
 - **Zero Configuration**: Works out of the box with sensible defaults